ietf-wg-spice/draft-ietf-spice-glue-id/draft-ietf-spice-glue-id.md

 The latter form without the ignored characters MUST be used as the External Identifier in GLUE URNs.

-Finally, should the original represenation of an External Identifier contain the colon character, an alternative character, such as period, MUST be substituted for the colon when used in GLUE URNs.
+Finally, documents that define a new Authority Identifier type MUST NOT allow the representation of an External Identifier to contain the colon character.
+Specifications MUST define a substitute character, such as period, that is used in place of a colon in External Identifiers.
 The substitution performed when creating the GLUE URN is specific to the Authority Identifier and is specified in the Transformation Rules in the IANA registration.